pkp/pkp-docs/admin-guide/en/email.md

 # Email

-This chapter explains how emails are sent in OJS, the configuration options that are available, and how to troubleshoot email issues.
-Most of these instructions apply to OJS 2.x, 3.x, OMP, and OCS as well.
+This chapter explains how emails are sent in OJS, OMP, and OCS; the configuration options that are available; and how to troubleshoot email issues.

-Mail in OJS uses [the PHPMailer library](https://github.com/PHPMailer/PHPMailer).
+Mail in PKP software applications uses [the PHPMailer library](https://github.com/PHPMailer/PHPMailer).
 You can find out more about PHPMailer on [their wiki](https://github.com/PHPMailer/PHPMailer/wiki).
-Other OJS code related to mail can be found in [the pkp-lib mail class](https://github.com/pkp/pkp-lib/tree/master/classes/mail).
+Other code related to mail can be found in [the pkp-lib mail class](https://github.com/pkp/pkp-lib/tree/master/classes/mail).

-Records of emails that are sent in OJS are stored in the `email_log` table of the OJS database.
+Records of emails that are sent are stored in the `email_log` table of the database.

-OJS provides a number of options for configuring emails to work in your environment.
+PKP software applications provide a number of options for configuring emails to work in your environment.
 The following configuration options are available for email in `config.inc.php`:

 ```
 ;;;;;;;;;;;;;;;;;;